teuben/teunix/docs/astronomy-on-ubuntu.md

       editor:             emacs, vim, kate, sublime, ...

 Since the apps are "all the same", the choice of distro or window manager should be hardly relevant.
+Plus KDE on for example Ubuntu and Redhat should be very similar.

 ## 2. Packages

-This is now getting seriously complicated: apt, snap, flatpak, AppImage, npm, pypi (pip/conda), and even brew, are all ways to get new software on your system.
+Package management is now getting seriously (over) complicated: apt, snap, flatpak, AppImage, npm, pypi (pip/conda), and even brew, are all ways to get new software on your system, not to mention the possibility of getting in each others way.

 ### Bootstrap your packages